pluribus-one/gdpr-registry-app/README.md

     python manage.py collectstatic
     python manage.py runserver

-Now go to: `http://127.0.0.1:8000/admin` with your browser.
+Now you can go to: `http://127.0.0.1:8000/admin` with your browser.
 To log in use the (superuser) credentials previously created while executing `python manage.py createsuperuser`.

+### Updates
+You can update your installation to the latest version using the following commands (open a shell in the installation folder: **/home/gdpr/gdpr-registry-app**):

+    git pull
+    python manage.py makemigrations axes audit jet dashboard python manage.py migrate
+    python manage.py populate
+    python manage.py collectstatic

 ### Apache web server
 In order to make your gdpr registry app available to other machines, you may use the Apache web server.
 Open a shell inside */home/gdpr* and digit:

     sudo apt install apache2 libapache2-mod-wsgi-py3
     sudo chown -R www-data:gdpr gdpr-registry-app
+    sudo a2enmod ssl
+    sudo a2enmod headers
-    sudo a2enmod ssl headers rewrite
+    sudo a2enmod rewrite

 #### SSL Certificate
 In order to protect your data in transit you need to setup a HTTPS certificate.
 You may choose to either